Cleaning & Organizing

 Perfume and cologne

 Despite it’s name, the bathroom medicine cabinet is not an ideal place to store meds, says Henrieta Tim, the manager of the outpatient pharmacy at Sinai Hospital of Baltimore.
 “The steam from a hot shower can cause the chemicals in medicine to decompose, which could make the medicine less effective,” Tim says.
 Additionally, Tim says, storing medicine in temperatures that are also extremely cold could cause problems as well.
-Store these items in your medicine cabinet instead.

 Tattered and worn bomber jackets may give you the vintage fashion statement you’re looking for, but if you want your leather coats, boots, or even handbags to stay soft and subtle, store them in a cool and dry place.
 Light and moisture are sworn enemies of leather.
 When storing in a closet or other location, make sure it’s not close to a bathroom or kitchen where moisture could change the climate.
 If you’re hanging leather coats or pants, use a sturdy wood or plastic hanger and don’t store in a plastic bag that could trap moisture (try a cloth garment bag or cotton sheet instead).
+These are the biggest closet organizing mistakes and how to fix them.

 If you want to plant some herbs, veggies, or flowers this spring, don’t start with soggy seeds.
 While some seeds require a little soak before planting, store bought seeds need to be stored in a cool, dry space before the sowing and planting process begins.
 Moisture can cause mildew or mold to grow on seeds.
 If you collected seeds from your own plants, keep them in a paper envelope and store in a cool, dry place.